World War 2 Europe Map

 Before the bombs fell, Europe was a patchwork of nations, many burdened by the unresolved tensions of World War I. A look at a pre-war map reveals the key players:

 • The Allied Powers: Initially, the Allies consisted primarily of Great Britain and France, bound by treaties and a shared concern about German aggression.
-However, the map quickly changed following the German invasion of Poland and the subsequent declarations of war.
+That said, the map quickly changed following the German invasion of Poland and the subsequent declarations of war.
 The Soviet Union, initially allied with Germany through the Molotov-Ribbentrop Pact, would later become a crucial Allied power after the German invasion in 1941.
-The United States, initially neutral, would eventually become a pivotal player, its entry into the war dramatically shifting the balance of power.
+The United States, initially neutral, would eventually become a important player, its entry into the war dramatically shifting the balance of power.

 The Blitzkrieg and the Fall of France: A Rapid Reshaping of the Map